scroll-tech/scroll-documentation/src/content/docs/en/developers/guides/bridge-erc20-through-the-custom-gateway.md

 First, call the `initialize` function on the `MyL1Gateway` contract with the following parameters:

-- `_counterpart`: The address of `MyL2Gateway` we just launched on Scroll testnet.
+- `_counterpart`: The address of `MyL2Gateway` we just launched on Scroll.
-- `_router`: Set it to `TODO: 0xe5E30E7c24e4dFcb281A682562E53154C15D3332`, the Scroll router contract on Sepolia.
+- `_router`: Set it to `0x13FBE0D0e5552b8c9c4AE9e2435F38f37355998a`, the Scroll router contract on Sepolia.
-- `_messenger`: Set it t[^1]o `TODO: 0x5260e38080BFe97e6C4925d9209eCc5f964373b6`, the Scroll messenger contract on Sepolia.
+- `_messenger`: Set it to `0x50c7d3e7f7c656493D1D76aaa1a836CedfCBB16A`, the Scroll messenger contract on Sepolia.

 A custom gate can host multiple token bridges.
 In this case, we will only be allowing bridging between L1Token and L2Token by calling the `updateTokenMapping` function on the `MyL1Gateway` contract with the following parameters:

 - `_l1Token`: The address of the `L1Token` contract we previously launched on Sepolia.
-- `_l2Token`: The address of the `L2Token` contract we previously launched on Scroll testnet.
+- `_l2Token`: The address of the `L2Token` contract we previously launched on Scroll.

-### Setup your Gateway contract Scroll testnet
+### Setup your Gateway contract Scroll

-Now let’s switch to the Scroll testnet chain and initialize `MyL2Gateway` in a similar way.
+Now let’s switch to the Scroll chain and initialize `MyL2Gateway` in a similar way.

 First, we call the `initialize` function from `MyL2Gateway`:

 - `_counterpart`: The address of `MyL1Gateway` we just launched on Sepolia.
-- `_router`: Set it to `TODO: 0x6d79Aa2e4Fbf80CF8543Ad97e294861853fb0649`, the Scroll router contract on Scroll testnet.
+- `_router`: Set it to `0x9aD3c5617eCAa556d6E166787A97081907171230`, the Scroll router contract on Scroll.
-- `_messenger`: Set it `TODO: 0xb75d7e84517e1504C151B270255B087Fd746D34C`, the Scroll messenger contract on Scroll testnet.
+- `_messenger`: Set it `0xBa50f5340FB9F3Bd074bD638c9BE13eCB36E603d`, the Scroll messenger contract on Scroll.

 And then call the `updateTokenMapping` on the `MyL2Gateway` contract:

-- `_l2Token`: The address of the `L2Token` contract we previously launched on Scroll testnet.
+- `_l2Token`: The address of the `L2Token` contract we previously launched on Scroll.
 - `_l1Token`: The address of the `L1Token` contract we previously launched on Sepolia.

 ### Bridging tokens